Arthur Gouge

 Sir Arthur Gouge (3 July 1890 – 14 October 1962) was a British engineer and aircraft designer from Kent, who worked notably for Short Brothers where he designed the "C-class" Empire and Sunderland flying boats.

 Early life

-Gouge was born in Northfleet, Kent to Elizabeth (née Wickham) and George Gouge.
+Gouge was born in Northfleet, Kent.
 His father George (who was born about 1862 in Sittingbourne, Kent) was a Methodist preacher.
-He had an older brother George (born 1889), a younger sister Grace (born 1896) and two younger brothers Hubert (born 1893) and Walter (born 1899).

 He attended Gravesend Technical School (now Gravesend Grammar School) then Woolwich Polytechnic.